bp/resqpy/docs/tutorial/well_basics.rst

 Creating a new trajectory object
 --------------------------------

-In this example we will add given the following pandas dataframe (the numbers are made up and might not be realistic!):
+In this example we will add a new Trajectory given the following pandas dataframe (the numbers are made up and might not be realistic!):

 .. code-block:: python